 I am happy to inform you that our young townsman, Mr. William Hendricks, has received the appointment of Sergeant Major to our Regiment.
 He made his first appearance at guard mounting this morning; he looked well, done up his duties admirably, and, in time, will make an excellent officer.
 Our Regiment will now be put to hard work; such as drilling and the usual business of camp life, and the boys expect and hope an occasional ‘pop’ at the enemy.

 Private Tim Snyder and the 47th Pennsylvania Volunteers were then formally mustered into the U.S. Army on 24 September.
-Three days later, they were assigned to Brigadier-General Isaac Stevens’ 3rd Brigade, which also included the 33rd, 49th and 79th New York regiments.
+Three days later, they were assigned to the 3rd Brigade of Brigadier-General Isaac Ingalls Stevens, which also included the 33rd, 49th and 79th New York regiments.
 By that afternoon, the Mississippi Rifle-armed 47th Pennsylvanians were on the move again.
 Ordered onward by Brigadier-General Silas Casey, they marched behind their regimental band until reaching Camp Lyon, Maryland on the Potomac River’s eastern shore.
 At 5 p.m., they joined the 46th Pennsylvania in moving double-quick (165 steps per minute using 33-inch steps) across the “Chain Bridge” marked on federal maps, and continued on for roughly another mile before being ordered to make camp.

 The next morning, they broke camp and moved again.
 Marching toward Falls Church, Virginia, they arrived at Camp Advance around dusk.
 There, about two miles from the bridge they had crossed a day earlier, they re-pitched their tents in a deep ravine near a new federal fort under construction (Fort Ethan Allen).
-Having completed a roughly eight-mile trek and situated fairly close to General W. F. Smith’s headquarters, they were now part of the massive Army of the Potomac.
+Having completed a roughly eight-mile trek and situated close to the headquarters of Brigadier-General William Farrar Smith, they were now part of the massive Army of the Potomac (“Mr. Lincoln’s Army:).
 Under Smith’s leadership, they would help to defend the nation’s capital through late January 1862.

 Once again, Company C Musician Henry Wharton recapped their activities, via a 29 September letter home to the Sunbury American: